idevsoftware/IDTwitterAccountChooserViewController/README.md

 If you'd rather use a protocol based delegation pattern instead of a completion handler block:

 ```
-// make your view controller conform to the <IDTwitterAccountChooserViewControllerDelegate> Method
+// make your view controller conform to the <IDTwitterAccountChooserViewControllerDelegate> protocol
-@interface MyOwnViewController () <IDTwitterAccountChooserViewControllerDelegate>
+@interface MyOwnViewController <IDTwitterAccountChooserViewControllerDelegate>

 ...